newjersey/navigator.business.nj.gov/web/display-content/contextual-information/logisticare.md

 ### Logisticare

-Logisticare is a broker contracted with the State of New Jersey to handle non-medical transportation, and the only company cleared to bill Medicaid.
+Logisticare is a broker contracted with the State of New Jersey to handle non-medical transportation and the only company cleared to bill Medicaid.
 Their initial application process is done online and will require:
 * Your contact information and business name
 * City/Region
 * Number of vehicles in your fleet